Sex, Gender, and Sexuality

 A person whose gender expression is not consistent with the societal or cultural norms expected of that gender.

-Intersex and differences in sex characteristics
+Intersex and variations in sex characteristics

 Intersex and people with variations in sex characteristics (VSC) are people born with chromosomal, gonadal, hormonal, and/or anatomical characteristics that may not align with one another and/or fall outside of what is typically classified as male or female.
 Intersex is more frequently used when describing identity.
 Not all individuals with VSC identify as intersex as they may not wish to be defined by their biology or biological histories, nor do they think of it as an identity.
 There are many ways to be born intersex, and having variations in sex characteristics is a natural part of biological diversity.